 - Mix the dry ingredients in a medium bowl and set aside.

-- In a large bowl, cream together the coconut oil and sugars.
+- In a large bowl, mix/cream together the coconut oil and sugars using a wooden spoon.

-- Pour half of the dry ingredients into the bowl of wet and mix.
+- Pour half of the dry ingredients into the large bowl of wet ingredients.
+Mix until there is no visible flour.

-- Place a Tablespoon of dough on your baking sheet.
-Using the bottom of a cup (or palm of your hand like I did) gently smash each cookie.
+- Use a cookie scoop or 1 Tablespoon to measure out the dough.
+Place the dough on your baking sheet.
+Use the bottom of a cup (or the palm of your hand) to lightly smash each cookie.

-- Using a fork, crosshatch each cookie then sprinkle the tops with turbinado sugar.
+- Use a fork to crosshatch each cookie then sprinkle the tops with cane sugar.

 Notes